 Conference vs Seminar vs Workshop: Why & When to Use?

-• While workshops are held where individuals may gain practical knowledge.
-They have a subject-matter expert addressing the crowd.
+• While workshops are held where individuals may gain practical knowledge, they have a subject-matter expert addressing the crowd.
 You might hold a workshop to clarify your ideas if you are an expert in an area and want to impart your expertise.

-Conference Vs Seminar Vs Workshop: Decision Table
+Conference Vs. Seminar Vs. Workshop: Decision Table

 Conference vs Seminar vs Workshop: What’s the Difference?